samanes11/GeneratePassword/README.md

 open index.html
 # Project Name

 No additional setup is required!
-Simply open the file in any browser, and you're good to go.
+Just open the file in any browser, and you're good to go.

 ## 🤝 Contributing
 Contributions are welcome!
-If you'd like to improve the project, feel free to:
+If you’d like to improve the project, feel free to:

 1. **Fork** the repository
 2. **Create** a new branch (e.g., `feature/new-feature`)